amejiarosario/amejiarosario.github.io/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 {% endcodeblock %}

-When we instanciate a Backbone View, it can receive any parameter that we need.
-In this case, since we call the parameter `model` let's instanciate it with a Backbone Model (e.g. todo):
+When we instantiate a Backbone View, it can receive any parameter that we need.
+In this case, since we call the parameter `model` let's instantiate it with a Backbone Model (e.g. todo):

 `var view = new app.TodoView({model: todo});`

-Also notice that our view is using a `tagName: li` instead of the just `el` from before.
-This means that the new render elements will be wrapped around a `<li></li>`
+Also, notice that our view uses a `tagName: li` instead of just `el` from before.
+This means that the new rendered elements will be wrapped around a `<li></li>`

 ## Backbone.Events

-This module can be mixed with any object and give it the pub/sub (observer patter) behaviour.
-Events provides a couple of methods from which we are going to discuss: `on`, `off` and `trigger`.
-(If this you are familiar with then in jQuery, they will work the same way + some nice built-in features)
+This module can be mixed with any object and give it the pub/sub (observer pattern) behavior.
+Events provide a couple of methods from which we will discuss: `on`, `off` and `trigger`.
+(If this you are familiar with, then in jQuery, they will work the same way + some excellent built-in features)

 **Subscribing to Events with on**
 `object.on(event, callback, [context])`

 Also called bind.
 It binds an object to an event and a callback.
-When that event it's triggered it executes the callback.
+When that event it's triggered, it executes the callback.

 E.g.
 `todoList.on('add', this.addAll, this);`

-Everytime a new item is `add`ed to a Backbone.Collection the built-in event `add` ([docs for add](http://backbonejs.org/#Collection-add) is triggered.
-In the example above, after the custom event is triggered, the todoList's callback `addAll()` is executed and the current object is passed with `this` as a `context`.
+Every time a new item is `add`ed to a Backbone.Collection the built-in event `add` ([docs for add](http://backbonejs.org/#Collection-add) is triggered.
+In the example above, after the custom event is triggered, the todoList's callback `addAll()` is executed.
+Also, the current object is passed with `this` as a `context`.

 Events can also be set on arbitrary objects using underscore.js `extend` function: